manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 <!-- example for timestamps  -->

 Timestamp type represents unix timestamps which is stored as a 32-bit integer.
 The difference is that [time and date](../Functions/Date_and_time_functions.md) functions are available for the timestamp type.
+There is a conversion from the string value according to the rules:

+- 'numbers' without delimiters, at least 10 symbols in length, convert into timestamps as is
+- '%Y-%m-%dT%H:%M:%E*S%Z'
+- '%Y-%m-%d'T'%H:%M:%S%Z'
+- '%Y-%m-%dT%H:%M:%E*S'
+- '%Y-%m-%dT%H:%M:%s'
+- '%Y-%m-%dT%H:%M'
+- '%Y-%m-%dT%H'
+- '%Y-%m-%d'
+- '%Y-%m'
+- '%Y'

+The meaning of the conversion specifiers can be found in the `strptime` manual with `cctz` library extensions.

 <!-- intro -->
 ##### SQL: